Skip to main content

 Provo, UT 84602

-The scholarship granting organization generally sends the money directly to BYU.
-This is how they verify that you are, in fact, an enrolled student.
+• The scholarship granting organization generally sends the money directly to BYU.

 The average processing time is 3-4 weeks from the date the funds are mailed to BYU.
 To ensure timely processing of funds, please send funds at least 6 weeks prior to the start of the semester.
 Note that due to holidays, there may be additional delays in processing.
 Funds are processed on a first-come-first-serve-basis.
 Processing will not be expedited due to late receipt of the funds.
 The Financial Aid Office will not hold classes.